ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 For the rest of the lesson, we are going to filter our gene expression dataset to retain only 10 tissues to simplify the analysis.
 This will not change your main goal (e.g. find subcutaneous fat adipose-related genes).

+Performing a PCA will tell us whether some structure is present in our tissue expression dataset.
+It is often a sanity check to see how our experimental design is related to variation in the data.

 ## 2.1 Data filtering and transformation

 Let's first import the gene expression dataset and filter it.